aizej/Air-quality-sensor-with-website-interface/README.md

 # Air-quality-sensor-with-website-interface
-Project with raspbberi pi using MQ-135 sensor to colect data about CO2 levels in my room.
+Project with Raspberry Pi using an MQ-135 sensor to collect data about CO2 levels in my room.
 Using web interface in the local network.

+work in progress :)